badlydrawnrob/anki/GPS.md

     - <s>In `skylighting.less` I'm referencing `.gl-CodeBlock`.
 Is this valid to do this?</s>
     - <s>I feel like keeping `skylighting.less` as one of the main `partials` (well, a global style really) is the way to do things.</s>
     - <s>Perhaps moving it to be explicitly with the global classes is a better way to go though.</s>
+12. In the old `/component/test.less` file (and the `simple.mustache` file for instance) we've got our `.gl-Card` which is wrapped in our Anki view `#front` and `#reverse`.
+    - Our `.test-` classes are pretty much just grid components to give ourselves some page layout.
+So the `.gl-Card` in that case would act like a component (even though it's a view in Anki app).
+    - How do we code this up?
+Treat our test wrappers as sections?
+Have them as a `gl-Grid` or `gl-Wrapper`?
+    - Views within views in the GPS thingy would break it's concept.
+So in this case we'd treat `#reverse -> #answer` as nested sections.
+I think.
+    - SEE?!!
+It gets complicated when you move away from a very set ECSS type of model.
+With that everything becomes a class and I'm losing the will to live 'cos I can't "see" it properly :(
+13. Does a `#section` have to be unique to it's parent and only show up on one single view in the app?
+See `#demo -> #reverse`.

 ## Problems